ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

  **Authorization, or AuthZ**: Validating that a user or client has permis -

-sion to do what they re trying to do.
+sion to do what they're trying to do.
 Your role-based access control (RBAC) or permission system does authorization.

  **2FA or MFA**: Two-factor authentication and multi-factor authentication